 I was reminded of that and other memories about Ohio while looking through two recently published photography books: Carry Me Ohio by Matt Eich and Portsmouth, Collected Saturdays by Ken D. Ashton.
 I grew up in and near Portsmouth, a small town on the Ohio River, and it was from there that I traveled to school in Athens.

-For me Portsmouth offered one thing that would change my life: a classic old-time photography studio with giant cameras and the smell of photographic chemicals.
+For me, Portsmouth offered one thing that would change my life: a classic old-time photography studio with giant cameras and the smell of photographic chemicals.
 Our family would go there to have film developed, and I’d walk enthralled among the tall tripods and bright lights.
 At one point the owner invited me to come back into the darkroom and watch prints being developed.
-After that I knew I wanted to be photographer when I grew up.
+After that, I knew I wanted to be a photographer when I grew up.

 By the time I left Portsmouth to go to school, it was clear that the city was changing.
 Cheaper production costs overseas led to the closing of the steel mill, and there were signs that the local shoe industry wouldn’t be far behind.
 A few years later the last shoe factory in Portsmouth shut its doors, and with that the city seemed to lose part of its heart.

 When I look at Ken Ashton’s new book I see a very different Portsmouth: abandoned buildings, empty streets, a visage devoid of life.
-In page after page there are no people or even signs that people might have been there recently.
+On page after page, there are no people or even signs that people might have been there recently.
 It’s like looking at scenes of Chernobyl after people fled for their lives.

 In case there is any doubt, the accompanying texts in the book dramatize what the images imply, as though a viewer might not be able to comprehend photo after photo of deserted buildings.
 We’re told Portsmouth is “a once-great city”, “desolate, hollowed out, with an aura of recent abandonment”.
 Ashton’s images “reveal urban exhaustion and impoverishment” in this “ghost town”.